tbodt/deoplete-tabnine/README.md

 ### `line_limit`

-The buffer update limitation of the current source code.
+The number of lines before and after the cursor to send to TabNine.
 If the option is smaller, the performance may be improved.
 (default: 1000)

 ### `max_num_results`